AirenSoft/OvenSpace/README.md

 ## What is OvenSpace?
 <img src="./assets/04_OvenSpace_230214.svg" style="max-width: 100%; height: auto;">

 OvenSpace is Sub-Second Latency Streaming Demo Service using [OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine) as a streaming server, [OvenPlayer](https://github.com/AirenSoft/OvenPlayer) as a player, and [OvenLiveKit](https://github.com/AirenSoft/OvenLiveKit-Web) as a live streaming encoder.
+OvenSpace allows you to stream your webcam, microphone and screen with sub-second latency using WebRTC in your browser.
+You can also stream your video using an external live encoder that supports RTMP and SRT.
+And viewers can choose to watch the video over the WebRTC or LLHLS protocol.

 ## Demo
 <img src="./assets/05_OvenSpace_230214.png" style="max-width: 100%; height: auto;">
-OvenSpace allows you to stream your webcam, microphone and screen with sub-second latency using WebRTC in your browser.
-You can also stream your video using an external live encoder that supports RTMP and SRT.

 In the current demo service, 9 people can broadcast at the same time and many viewers can watch.

 **Please visit the [OvenSpace Demo](https://space.ovenplayer.com/) and experience Sub-Second Latency Streaming.**